cheind/autoregressive/etc/presentation/autoregressive.md

 # 2D Image Setup

 We use the MNIST dataset, which consists of images taken from 10 digit classes (0..9).
-Sampling: 28x28pixels, quantization: 256 bins, encoding one-hot.
+Sampling: 28x28pixels, quantization: 256 bins / 2 bins, encoding one-hot.
 Train/Val/Test splits as suggested.

 ![center w:600](mnist-example.png)